Nirjal22/Bitwarden_clone/readme.md

-this is the clone of bitwarden.
+This is the clone of bitwarden.
 It's website where user can keep there password safe and secured.